 Many contractors ask for a down payment to hold your place on their schedule or to pay for some materials in advance, but consumers should never pay the full amount in advance.
 (Photo by Katie Jacewicz)

-2. Determine if contractors must be licensed to perform the job.
+• Determine whether contractors must be licensed to perform the job.
 If so, ask for their trade license number — not to be confused with their business or occupational license number — and proof of bonding and insurance.
 Make sure all are current and cover your project.

-3. Verify the information with your state licensing board: Most have an online database you can search or a hotline you can call to make sure contractors' licenses are valid and current.
+• Verify the information with your state licensing board: Most states offer an online database that you can search or a hotline you can call to make sure contractors' licenses are valid and current.
 Also check for complaints or disciplinary actions against the company you're considering hiring.

-4. Research local licensing requirements: Many municipalities have their own regulations in addition to or instead of state laws.
+• Research local licensing requirements: Many municipalities govern with their own regulations, in addition to or instead of state laws.
 Check requirements and license status with local departments of commerce, consumer affairs or professional regulation.

 • Once you've settled on a licensed contractor, keep all paperwork: Include proof of licensing, bonding and insurance, the contract, invoices, proof of payment, and all letters and e-mails.
 Photos of the job in progress can be helpful, too.